6 Ways to Find Freedom From the Frenzy This Christmas

 Friend, you may need to return to these questions numerous times, but when you do remember that the answer is always the same: Jesus.

 Whenever you feel the frenzy burdening you, turn to Him.
-As Psalms 119:45 says, “I will walk in freedom, for I have devoted myself to your commandments” (NLT).
+As the Psalms say,

 Whenever we feel we have too much going on, it’s a sign we need more of the most important thing … Him!